kigero/rules_haxe/README.md

 Currently supports the neko and java targets.

+On Windows, CYGWIN is required!
+This is due to the use of `run_shell`, which calls a bash environment.
+At this point there isn't a better way to set the environment needed for Haxe to run properly.

+The haxelib directory is in the same directory as the downloaded Haxe distribution; this allows haxelibs to be reused across builds within the same project.

 # Usage

 In your WORKSPACE file, first specify the Haxe distribution to install with either `haxe_download_windows_amd64` or a